Alizé Cornet: 2011: Career-high ranking in doubles

-2012: First WTA singles title in four years
+2012: First WTA Tour singles title in four years

 Cornet began her 2012 season at the Auckland Open, losing in the first round of qualifying to wildcard Claire Feuerstein.
 Her next tournament was the Sydney International, where she was eliminated in the final round of qualifying by Chanelle Scheepers in straight sets.
 She also suffered an early first round loss at the Australian Open to Monica Niculescu.
 Cornet also played one Fed Cup singles match against Slovakia, losing to former world No. 5, Daniela Hantuchová, in straight sets.

 Cornet was then awarded a wildcard for the Paris indoor event.
 Being the home favourite, her fans were greatly disappointed when she was knocked out of the tournament in the first round by eventual semifinalist Klára Zakopalová.
 Then, at the Monterrey Open, Cornet won her third match of the year against Tetiana Luzhanska in the first round, but was defeated by second seed Sara Errani in the second.
 She then fell in the first round of the Mexican Open to Alberta Brianti, in three sets.

 Cornet's poor run continued when she fell in the qualifying of the Indian Wells Open.
 She then reached the final of the $100k Bahamas Open, where she lost to Aleksandra Wozniak.
 After that, she headed to the Miami Open, for which she qualified, but she went out in the first round to Shahar Pe'er.
 Cornet reached the second round at Stuttgart, after defeating Anna Chakvetadze before losing to Maria Sharapova.
 Cornet then reached the final at the Internationaux de Strasbourg which she lost to Francesca Schiavone.
 At the French Open, she lost to Zheng Jie in the first round.

 Cornet then won the Bad Gastein tournament, her second singles title, defeating Yanina Wickmayer in the final.
 At Wimbledon, she lost in the second round to eventual quarterfinalist Tamira Paszek.
 At the London Olympics, she defeated Paszek in the first round before losing to Daniela Hantuchová.
 She competed in the women's doubles with Kristina Mladenovic.
 At the US Open, Cornet defeated wildcard Nicole Gibbs in the first round.
 In the following round, she lost to fifth seed Petra Kvitová.
 She reached the quarterfinals at Guangzhou, losing to Sorana Cîrstea in straight sets.
 Cornet then entered the Kremlin Cup, defeating Anastasia Rodionova in the first round, only to be defeated by Sam Stosur in the second round.